QUICK ANSWER

 Test 2: Do you have a network who is likely to buy or sell a home in the next two years?

-Surveys consistently show that most new agents close their first transaction with someone from their existing network, not a lead they cold-acquired.
+Many new agents get their first real traction from people who already know and trust them, not from a cold lead they bought online.
 If your family, friends, and colleagues are not in a life stage or financial position where they buy or sell homes in the near future, you're starting cold.
-Cold starts exist; they just take significantly longer to ramp.
+Cold starts exist; they just take longer and usually cost more to ramp.

 Test 3: Can you work without a boss, without a schedule, and without a paycheck?

-Florida real estate agents are 1099 independent contractors.
-There is no manager handing you leads.
-There is no performance review.
-There is no career ladder.
-Every client, every closing, every month's income is generated by work you initiate.
-Candidates who thrived in salaried roles sometimes struggle badly with this.
-Candidates from entrepreneurial, sales, or small-business backgrounds usually don't.
+Florida real estate agents are typically 1099 independent contractors.
+Some brokerages and teams provide structure, training, or leads, but there is usually no predictable paycheck, no standard promotion ladder, and no assigned book of clients.
+Every closing and every month's income depends on work you initiate.
+Candidates who thrived in salaried roles sometimes struggle with this.
+Candidates from entrepreneurial, sales, or small-business backgrounds usually adapt faster.

 If all three tests pass, continue.
 If any fails, the license is likely not the right next step.